 We have several credit terms options available for business customers, and can provide custom terms if required.
 Credit is not a right, and is provided at our discretion only.
 Credit may be withdrawn.
 All terms are based on the invoice date/time (tax point) as stated on the invoice (even if the invoice is in advance for future services).
 All terms define the date/time by which payment must actually arrive - either at our offices or in our bank account.

-As payment must arrive in our bank on time, based on the date (and time) on our bank statement - Whilst bank transfer by Fast Payment have a transaction time, BACS payments are shown as midnight (00:00:00) on the day they arrive.
+Payment must arrive in our bank on time, based on the date (and time) on our bank statement - Whilst bank transfer by Fast Payment have a transaction time, BACS payments are shown as midnight (00:00:00) on the (start of) day they arrive.

 If you have requested Direct Debit before the invoice is issued, we automatically extend the terms to cover the time taken for Direct Debit to be set up.
 If you have picked a specific day in the month for your Direct Debit payment we will adjust terms to fit that date and aim to collect on, or immediately after, the date you have chosen.